How It All Happened

-Being prepared for life after 2020 needs to be started now.
-Many businesses designed for success today will fail by then.
+Being prepared for business life after 2020 has to start now.
+A lot of businesses designed for today will fail by then.

 The Shape* Of The Successful Business

-After decades of proving it we’ve learned it’s extremely easy to solve the wrong problem really well.
+After decades of proving it we know it’s extremely easy to solve the wrong problem really well.

-- Experience taught us that a great Ad campaign can leave a poorly prepared operation in dire straits.
+Experience taught us that a great Ad campaign can leave a badly prepared operation in dire straits.

-- We’ve seen how the smartest and most relevant technology on Earth can be left gathering dust through disuse.
+The smartest and most relevant technology on Earth can gather dust through disuse.

-- And we’ve learned that the most eye wateringly expensive consulting and strategy documents don’t even move the needle.
+Expensive consulting firms and strategy documents often don’t move the needle.